Customer Experience Glossary

 Closed Loop Feedback

 Closing the Loop on Feedback is the process in which you follow up with customers after they complete a survey or feedback form.
 This process enables companies to continue the dialogue with a customer.
-An important part of closed loop feedback is the ability and commitment to act on the feedback.
+An essential part of closed-loop feedback is the ability and commitment to act on the feedback.

 Customer Centric (also customer centricity)

 Customer Centrics refers to being customer focused.
 Specifically, if a business says that its goal is around customer centricity, what they are saying is that they are dedicated or pursuing the focus of customers at the centre of their operations, philosophy or ideas.

 Often you may hear terms such as “customer-driven change” or “customer-driven marketing”, this is all about offerings, strategies, and plans that are driven by customer demand, or expectation.

 Customer engagement is how a company engages with customers and vice versa.
 It can be an initiative led by either the customer or company and can happen online or offline and can happen simultaneously.

 Customer experience is the term used to describe the experience between a customer and a brand/business over the lifetime of the relationship.
 The experience is broken down into Transactions, Episodes and Overall Relationships with the brand.

 Customer Experience is a very broad term that now encompasses all aspects between an organisation and their customer.

 Customer Experience Management (CEM)